-While sipping her coffee, she straightened the stainless-steel napkin dispenser, then lined up the salt and pepper shakers on one side of it and the plastic ketchup and honey bottles on the other side as they should be.
+While sipping her coffee, Charlene Billows straightened the stainless-steel napkin dispenser, then lined up the salt and pepper shakers on one side of it and the plastic ketchup and honey bottles on the other side as they should be.
 That was the way everything should be in her mind, all in a row, all neat and tidy.
-It was part of her OCD to straighten things.
-It was the reason she was sitting alone in a booth in the back of a small hotel coffee shop just off of Interstate 10 at five-thirty in the morning — to straighten something in her life.
+OCD demanded it.
+And it was the reason she was sitting alone in a booth in the back of a small hotel coffee shop just off of Interstate 10 at five-thirty in the morning—to straighten something in her life.
 If she didn’t chicken out, and that was a big if.

 Charlene had reached the small West Texas town of Valhorne between El Paso and Pecos in desperate need of a ladies’ room and a strong cup of coffee.
 It had been a long stretch of highway since her last stop, with few options along the way for any bathroom break.
 The early morning hour and the long line of eighteen-wheelers parked at the nearest state-run rest stop had kept her from making that detour.

-Once she had the table set to her liking, she glanced around the dining room.
+Once she had the table arranged to her liking, she scanned the dining room.
 Only three tables were occupied, but she had no doubt the place would get much busier soon with the morning breakfast run.

 A young couple, travelers who had stayed overnight one would assume, occupied the second table.
 The occupants of the third table — a family of four, including two teenage boys—